goldenstateofmind/ogrgdalcheatbook/README.md

 " `

 FULL OUTER JOIN!:
-`ogr2ogr -f csv nced_cced_schema_full_outer_join.csv -dialect sqlite -sql "SELECT c.field as cfield, n.field as nfield FROM 'tcc.csv'.tcc as c LEFT JOIN tnc as n ON c.field = n.field UNION ALL SELECT c.field as cfield, n.field as nfield FROM tnc as n LEFT JOIN 'tcc.csv'.tcc as c ON cfield=nfield WHERE cfield IS NULL" tnc.csv `
+`ogr2ogr -f csv schema_full_outer_join.csv -dialect sqlite -sql "SELECT c.field as cfield, n.field as nfield FROM 'tcc.csv'.tcc as c LEFT JOIN tnc as n ON c.field = n.field UNION ALL SELECT c.field as cfield, n.field as nfield FROM tnc as n LEFT JOIN 'tcc.csv'.tcc as c ON cfield=nfield WHERE cfield IS NULL" tnc.csv `

 :
 `  `